 Monica Lopez Magee – Director, Cities and Nature at Children & Nature Network

-Kirsten (Kiri) Burcat – Consumer Health coordinator for the National Network of Libraries of Medicine, Region 1
+Tony Nguyen – Executive Director of the National Network of Libraries of Medicine, Region 1

 Jenn Carson – Director of the L.P.
 Fisher Public Library (Woodstock, New Brunswick), author and expert on physical literacy in the public library